Skip to main content

 Sunset at the Liverpool Telescope

-Once it gets dark enough, it can start trying to take observations for you and all the other astronomers who have made requests.
+Once it gets dark enough, it will start trying to take observations for you and all the other astronomers who have made requests.

 During the Night

 All through the night, the computers at the telescope make decisions about which observation to do next.
-So, whenever an observation has finished it chooses the best one to do next from the huge list of requests.
+So, whenever one has finished, it chooses the best one to do next from the huge list of requests.

 It starts by working out which could be observed.
 To decide this, the scheduler asks a set of questions: